mikethomashaber/blog/_drafts/2017-12-03-My-Patterns.md

 ## My Patterns
 * wanting to show the tools "hey look at these cogs" before showing what they are capable of.
 * Talking about ideas, going from 1 to 10 missing a lot of stages
- * Instead of (Gay) making sure I slowly take people from 1-2-3-4-5-6-7-8-9-10 so that they don't miss astep and get lost.
+ * Instead of (Gay) making sure I slowly take people from 1-2-3-4-5-6-7-8-9-10 so that they don't miss a step and get lost.
 * I have patterns during the day, where  I do better work at some times of the day.
-I have a lot of momentum first thing
+I have a lot of momentum first thing, but need to talk to people ideally.
+Can lose momentum entirely later on.
 * Creating my own solutions when there are good solutions available.
 Not taking the time to understand how what is available works.
-Bike stuff and shed bases.
+ * Bike stuff and shed bases.

 * Making 'expensive mistakes' to reduce variety.
-Like getting taxis.
+ * Like getting taxis.

 * Ignoring peoples viewpoints if I don't 'like' them or if I'm tired.
 Just 'blanking' as if not worthy.

+* I'm happy doing things inefficiently or long hand, even though I know and can design better ways to work
+ * Using computer software badly
+ * Not remembering commands and shortcuts

+* I often prefer to wing it on meeting and workshops rather than be organized and have a plan.
+ * This can end badly
+ * Too much planning is bad, but there needs to be enough

+* I don't like causing a fuss, or asking for what I'm entitled to.
+This may be because I don't like getting negative feedback.
+ * didn't mention when a client didn't show - I case I had got it wrong.

+* I find it hard to update knowledge.
+When I know something it can be hard to revise this information when there is new ways.
+ * So I can learn new things and then not keep up with progress

+## Coaching Patterns
+* I'm can be quite fast, wanting to move on quickly.

 # Reptillian Brain
 ## Getting into Reptillian